cal-poly-csc530-2214/rosette-123-pmji/README.md

 ### UPDATE
 After talking with Dr. Clements, we were able to figure out how to use solve, assert, verify, etc to aid in our classify function/procedure.
 We created a helper function, `sol` that takes in an argument and solves to give us unsat or a model.
 Using this, we matched with the output of `sol` on the given formula.
 If we got unsat, then we knew it was a 'contradiction' so immediately returned that.
 Else, we got a model, so it could be a tautology or contingency.
 We then used cond and verify to see if we could find a violation of the assertion of F. Based on our understanding, if this was not possible (unsat) then we returned 'tautology'.
 Else, we returned 'contingency'.

+We also added two simple test cases:
+- a contradiction --> (r and !r)
+- a tautology --> (p or !p)

+Both of these, along with the provided test cases, returned the expected output.